 UK mortgage and property guidance

 Steel frame houses occupy an interesting space in the UK mortgage market.
 Modern steel frame construction is well-regarded and widely accepted.
-Older steel frame homes — particularly post-war BISF houses and similar types — face more scrutiny.
+Older steel frame homes — particularly post-war BISF houses and similar types — face more scrutiny as non-standard construction.
 The difference matters enormously for your mortgage.

 Types of Steel Frame in the UK